-If you or a friend feel that you are being discriminated against or harassed, there is something you can do something about it.
+If you or a friend feel that you are being discriminated against or harassed, you can do something about it.

 What is discrimination and harassment?

-The Victorian and Federal Government Equal Opportunity Commissions deal with discrimination and harassment complaints.
-There are commissions at both state and federal levels because different laws cover different areas of discrimination and harassment.
+The Victorian and Federal Government both have Equal Opportunity Commissions to deal with discrimination and harassment complaints.
+There are state and Federal commissions because different laws cover different areas of discrimination and harassment.

-If you don't feel that you are able to make a complaint by yourself, talk to a parent, teacher or an older person that you trust and ask them to help you.
+If you don't feel able to make a complaint by yourself, talk to a parent or teacher, or an older person that you trust and ask them to help you.

 The following places can give you more information about your rights, how you're protected and how you can make a complaint.